skpeterson/NameThatChrom/README.md

 ## Example Bash Script

-If you're working on a Linux based HPC system, here how you would run the script
+If you're working on a Linux based HPC system, here's how you would run the script

 ```bash
 #!/bin/bash